dyama/berryjack/README.md

 -------

 * -l
-List up only, No download.
+Only list up media URLs, No download.

 * -d dir
 Set directory to downloads.